Kids in the City

 • Trail length: 3,5 km (in both directions, loop).

-• The starting point and the finish are at the same place: the Jakubów resting area (Polana Rekreacyjna Jakubów), location on Google map.
+• The starting and finish points are at the same place: the Jakubów resting area (Polana Rekreacyjna Jakubów), location on Google Maps.

 • Where to leave the car?
-A parking lot by the headquarters of the Kampinoski National Park, location on Google map.
+A parking lot by the headquarters of the Kampinoski National Park, location on Google Maps.

-• You can also get here from Warsaw by city bus no. 210 (from the Metro Młociny stop to the Dyrekcja Kampinoskiego Parku Narodowego stop).
+• You can also get here from Warsaw by city bus no. 210 (from the Metro Młociny stop to the Izabelin Sienkiewicza stop).

 • More in Polish about the trail on the Kampinoski National Park’s website (“Puszczańską Ścieżką do Leśnego Ogródka Botanicznego”).